ilonakosinska/ilonakosinska.github.io/index.md

   * [Chinese Traditional](https://www.taketechease.com/mobile/diffcal/support-zh-tw.html).
   * [Spanish](https://www.taketechease.com/mobile/diffcal/support-es.html) (since iOS version 1.1(1)).

-### Application Availability
+### Applications Availability

 * **Differentiation Calculator**

-  * The application is available in the following operating systems for mobile devices: iOS and Android.
+  The application is available in the following operating systems for mobile devices: iOS and Android.

   * The latest version of the app for iOS: 1.0(9)